 Odacité SYNERGIE Beauty Masque is one of those masks.

-Odacité SYNERGIE Beauty Masque comes in a powder form in cool grey shade and is activated by water.
+Odacité SYNERGIE Beauty Masque comes in a powder form in a cool grey shade and is activated by water.
 Here’s a little intro about mask (from the web):

 SYNERGIE DETOX & PURIFY PORES :The synergy of Clay + Activated Charcoal works diligently on your skin, leaving your pores visibly refined and free of blemishes.